frieder-keilholz/screen-auto-rotate/README.md

 # screen-auto-rotate
-automatic adjustment to screen orientation
+Automatic adjustment to your screen orientation when turning your screen.

+## Sensor
+A Hall effect sensor connected to a Raspberry Pi Pico is used to detect the display's orientation.